 - Gondolas also had secret compartments, hidden under the seats or in the hull.
 Rumor has it they were often used for smuggling goods into Venice.

 - Nowadays in Venice there are about 500 gondole, whereas in the XVIII century there were 1.500.

 - A gondola is approximately 11 meters long and has an asymmetric shape, with the left side wider than the right, and is conducted by one gondolier, who uses only one oar (4,20 meters long, made of Beech), leaning on an oarlock called forcola.

-- The typical comb or prow iron (in Venetian fero da prora or dolfin) helps to balance the weight of the gondolier.
-Its S form recalls the Grand Canal, while the six teeth facing forward represent the six districts of Venice.
+The typical comb or prow iron (in Venetian fero da prora or dolfin) at the tip of the gondola helps to balance the weight of the gondolier.
+Its S form recalls the Grand Canal, while the 6 teeth facing forward represent the six districts of Venice.
 The tooth facing backward stands for the Giudecca Isle.
 The small arch over the highest tooth is the Rialto Bridge.
 The arched part at the top has a peculiar name, the Doge’s hat.